Modern Slavery Act 2015 Policy Statement

 - Completion of audits by Directors, Lead Auditor and external auditors

 - Use of labour monitoring, compliance monitoring and payroll systems

-- Communication and personal contact with key contacts in supply chain to ensure their understanding and compliance of our expectations.
+- Communication and personal contact with key contacts in the supply chain to ensure their understanding and compliance with our expectations.

-- Onboarding audit check list before contracts are signed.
+- Onboarding audit checklist before contracts is signed.

-Neuven’s financial year runs from 1st August to the 31st July, therefore this statement covers the period from 1st August 2019 to the 31st July 2020.
+Neuven’s financial year runs from 1st August to 31st July, therefore this statement covers the period from 1st August 2020 to 31st July 2021.